cimug-org/CIMTool/docs/how-to/using-cimtool-documentation-features.md

 ### Choosing Between Article and Inline

-Use an **article** builder when you want a self-contained document for a single profile — a standalone specification that can be rendered and distributed on its own.
-Use an **inline** builder when the profile's documentation is one piece of a larger work — for example, a master document that brings together several profiles along with hand-written narrative.
+Use an **article** builder when you want a self-contained document for a single profile, a standalone specification that can be rendered and distributed on its own.
+Use an **inline** builder when the profile's documentation is one piece of a larger work, such as a master document that brings together several profiles along with hand-written narrative.
 Because an inline fragment has no document title and starts at a section heading, the master document controls the overall structure and the fragment falls into place beneath it.

 The element-level documentation described in [Adding Documentation to Profile Elements](#adding-documentation-to-profile-elements) is emitted by these builders into the generated output, regardless of which family you choose.